-ACS has produced comprehensive new guidance for retailers on the upcoming changes to tobacco retailing coming into force as part of the revised EU Tobacco Products Directive and Standardised Packaging legislation.
+ACS has produced comprehensive new guidance for retailers on the recent changes to tobacco retailing in force as part of the revised EU Tobacco Products Directive and Standardised Packaging legislation.

 From 20th May 2016, manufacturers are only able to produce tobacco in standardised packaging and in a minimum pack size of 20, with restrictions also being put in place for roll your own tobacco.
 Retailers have a sell-through period of one year to May 2017 in which to ensure that all of their stock is compliant with the new regulations.